survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 ## Loader Evaluation Order

 It is good to keep in mind that webpack's `loaders` are always evaluated from right to left and from bottom to top (separate definitions).
 The right to left rule is easier to remember when you think about it in terms of functions.
-You can read definition `loaders: ['style-loader', 'css-loader']` as `style(css(input))` based on this rule.
+You can read definition `use: ['style-loader', 'css-loader']` as `style(css(input))` based on this rule.

-The `use` field added in webpack 2 gives syntax like this:
+To see the rule in action, consider the example below:

 ```javascript
 {